How accessible are EV charging stations across Canada? | CBC News

 "It all depends on driving patterns," Kyriazis said.
 For instance, if you are commuting 50 kilometres every day, a single charge could last up to eight days.

-However, it is not recommended to charge your EV past 80 per cent in order to allow space for regenerative braking, which also powers the battery.
+However, it is not recommended to charge your EV past 80 per cent, according to Green Cars, an EV advocacy group, in order to allow space for regenerative braking, which converts kinetic energy to usable energy — if there is enough space in your battery.

-You should also not let your EV fully discharge to zero per cent, which reduces the overall battery life, according to Green Cars, an EV advocacy group.
+You should also not let your EV fully discharge to zero per cent, which reduces the overall battery life, the group says.

 So if you do own an EV, you may want to consider keeping your charge somewhere between 30 to 80 per cent to get the most out of your battery life.